biati-digital/alfred-calculate-anything/README.md

 ## Changelog

+### 2.0.2

+- Changed: standard output for percentage calculations
+- Fixed: Error that prevented the conversion of some units
+- Fixed: unit conversion displaying null in Alfred
+- Fixed: vat calculations not able to use natural language
+- Improved: Detection of units
+- Improved: Detection of percentages
+- Improved: Language translations

 ### 2.0.1

 - New: Improved actions modifiers, more info in the docs.
 - Fixed: Error when saving base currencies